richardmorrey/flap/README.md

 Note this package has good working test coverage.
 Use "go test" to invoke.

 ### pkg/model/
 This is a package for modelling FLAP behaviour by exercising pkg/flap with realistic data for thousands/millions of travellers.
-It is driven by gegenuine data about world airports and the routes between them as curated by openflights.org.
+It is driven by genuine data about world airports and the routes between them as curated by openflights.org.
 For example usage see cmd/flapmodel/main.go

 Note this package has limited but useful and valid test coverage.
 Use "go test" to invoke.